mithunushanker/NETFLIX-CLONE/README.md

 # MITFLIX
-  Want make this project yours follow the steps
+  Want to make this project yours follow the steps

 # step 1
   create a react app with this following code in terminal